amrzk/cs50x_course/project/README.md

 ### Main Files:
 - app.py file contains majority of the code and is responsible for relaying the data sent by the user to the database or back to the user after a series of guard clauses.

-- helpers.py file contains a couple of helper functions that are called in the app.py file which helps keeping the main (app,py) file clean and neat.
+- helpers.py file contains a couple of helper functions that are called in the app.py file which helps keeping the main (app.py) file clean and neat.

 # Struggles And Design Choices:
 ### Choices: